Golf Tutorials

 How to Measure Loft Angle: Step-by-Step

-Measuring loft is a process of securing the club and aligning the a protractor to the club-face.
+Measuring loft is a process of securing the club and aligning the protractor to the club-face.

 1. Position the Club: Secure the club in your vise or spec machine.
-The a critical step is to make sure your club so the leadign edge of the clubface is perfectly vertical - as though you're looking right down a your shot's target-line.
-For most machines, this means making sure that the a sole of the club-head is pressed firmly against 'em on the bottom-part of the 'jig'(whatever keeps ita immobile), and the score-lines on its face-are level.
+The critical step is to make sure your club's leading edge is perfectly vertical - as though you're looking straight down your target-line.
+For most machines, this means ensuring the sole of the club-head is pressed firmly against the bottom part of the jig, and the score-lines on its face are level.

-3. Set the Gauge: place your Loft gauge (sortof a-like a protractor), on the main club-face.
-Most spec-machines have a builtin a tool specifically for doing so... that swivels flush against its front-facing area... if yours dosn'tit could be done just fine via an ordinary one instead.
+3. Set the Gauge: Place your loft gauge on the club-face.
+Most spec-machines have a built-in tool for this purpose that swivels flush against the front-facing area.

 4. Take the Reading: The gauge will show you the loft in degrees.
 For example, a standard 7-iron might read around 34 degrees.
 Write down the loft for each club you measure, so you can see the progression through your set.